Coins of the Indian rupee: Series IV 1988 Onwards

 In Series IV, 5 paisa and 20 paisa coins were discontinued though they continued to be minted in Series III till 1994 and 1997 respectively.
 10 paisa, 25 paisa and 50 paisa coins were minted in Stainless Steel.
-1992 onwards, 1 Re coin was also minted in Steel and ₹2 and ₹5 coins in Copper Nickel were introduced.
+1992 onwards, ₹1 coin was also minted in Steel and ₹2 and ₹5 coins in Copper Nickel were introduced.
 The very considerable costs of managing note issues of ₹1, ₹2, and ₹5 led to the gradual coinage of these denominations.
 These coins continued to be minted till 2004, when the Unity in diversity series was launched.

 Cupro-Nickel coins are not minted anymore.
-Ferritic Stainless Steel coins of Two and Five Rupee denominations are currently in production.
+Ferritic Stainless Steel coins of two and five rupee denominations are currently in production.

-2004 Unity in diversity Series
+2004 Unity in Diversity Series

 In 2004, RBI issued a series in denominations of 1 rupee, followed by 2 rupee and 10 rupee in 2005.
 These issues however came into circulation in 2006, and created a controversy over their design.
-10 rupee coins were the first bimetallic coins issued in India, and because of the controversy and being minted in only one mint, most of the coinage never found its way into circulation.
+10 rupee coins were the first bimetallic coins issued in India, and because of the controversy (see below) and being minted in only one mint, most of the coinage never found its way into circulation.
 The ones which did were hoarded by Coin collectors and Coin hoarders.